ROCm/hipfort/docs/tutorials/rocsolver-examples.rst

 uses the ``hipfort_rocblas`` module for ``rocblas_create_handle`` and the ``rocblas_*`` enumerators.

-Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
+Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
 The Fortran 2008 sources live in ``test/f2008/rocsolver`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/rocsolver``.

+hipSOLVER offers the same functionality through an API that follows cuSOLVER;
+see the :doc:`hipSOLVER examples <hipsolver-examples>`.

-Each example is provided in the four LAPACK precisions where the routine has
+Each routine is provided in the four LAPACK precisions where it has
 them: ``s`` (real single), ``d`` (real double), ``c`` (complex single), and ``z`` (complex double).
 This page shows the double-precision program of each group; the other precisions differ only in the host data type and the